auth0/auth0-PHP/README.md

 | 7¹          | 8.0         | Nov 2022                                                   |
 |             | 7.4         | Nov 2022                                                   |

-¹ SDK v7 exits extended support status in November 2022.
-It will no longer be supported at that time.
+¹ SDK v7 is now in extended support status and is only receiving critical bugfixes.
+This extended support window ends in November 2022, after which point v7 will cease to receive updates.
 Developers are encouraged to migrate to SDK v8.

 ## Usage